 We are required to obtain or renew further government permits and licenses for our current and contemplated operations.
 Obtaining, amending or renewing the necessary governmental permits and licenses can be a time-consuming process potentially involving numerous regulatory agencies, involving public hearings and costly undertakings on our part.
 The duration and success of our efforts to obtain, amend and renew permits and licenses are contingent upon many variables not within our control, including the interpretation of applicable requirements implemented by the relevant permitting or licensing authority.
 We may not be able to obtain, amend or renew permits or licenses that are necessary to our operations.
 Any unexpected delays or costs associated with the permitting and licensing process could impede the ongoing or proposed operations of the Company.
-To the extent permits or licenses are not obtained, amended or renewed, or are subsequently suspended or revoked, the Company may be curtailed or prohibited from proceeding with its ongoing operations or planned development and commercialization activities.
-Such curtailment or prohibition may result in a material adverse effect on our business, financial condition, results of operations or prospects.
+To the extent permits or licenses are not obtained, amended or renewed, or are subsequently suspended or revoked, the Company may be curtailed adverse effect on our business, financial condition, results of operations or prospects.